LucasAlegre/morl-baselines/README.md

 * Code is well documented.
 * All algorithms are automatically tested.
 * Utility functions are provided e.g. pareto pruning, experience buffers, etc.
-* 🔜 Performances have been tested against the ones reported in the original papers.
+* Performances have been tested and reported in a reproducible manner.
 * 🔜 Hyper-parameter optimization available.

 <!-- end features -->